Furnace Repair Checklist

 - Install the new filter with the arrow facing toward the furnace to prevent damage.

-Flat filters should be replaced every month, while pleated filters should work about three months.
-You may also get a washable filter that you can use for about 10 years.
+Flat filters should be replaced every month, while pleated filters should last about three months.
 If you have children or pets, you could have to replace your filter more frequently.

 To make the process go more quickly in the future, draw with a permanent marker on your heating system exterior or ductwork to show the airflow direction and filter size.